 Today we are at the point where new functionality is enhancing the way retailers sell goods to us.
 For the most part, it was the dot-com boom that paved the way for this new level of computerization.
 The World Wide Web is emerging as a new method of retail marketing.
 Local businesses can sell products to anyone with access to the Internet.
 The Web also provides a place where businesses can advertise their products and provide information all over the world.

-With the Internet becoming a huge worldwide marketplace, many businesses are opening new employment positions for technical workers.
+With the Internet becoming a vast worldwide marketplace, many businesses are opening new employment positions for technical workers.
 It takes fewer sales clerks to keep a store operational today.
 But technicians, programmers, and web developers are now required to maintain the systems.
 If a system or website goes down, it could prove costly for many companies.

 Wal-Mart recognized the growing importance of the Internet by launching its website in 1996.
 By 2000, Wal-Mart released its online shopping sites to compete with major online retailers like Amazon.com.